 - Form TR2 (FT) for a non-resident company.

 You must file by 31 October in the year after the date of disposal.
 You must do this even if no tax is due because of reliefs or allowable losses.

 There are several different CGT returns:

-Use ROS to file your Form 11, Form 1 or Form CT1.
-You can post the Form CG1 or Form 12 to your Revenue Office.
+Use ROS to file your Income Tax Return (Form 11), Form 1 or Form CT1.
+You can post the Form CG1 or Income Tax Return (Form 12) to your Revenue Office.

 Information to include on your CGT return

 When you complete your CGT return you will need to include:

 - a description of asset or assets you disposed of

 - the amount you received for the asset or assets

 - any unused losses from a prior year that are to be offset